 AWS Certified Solutions Architect, which emphasizes best practices for designing applications on AWS.

 Hands-on experience and continuous learning are also crucial for staying updated with the latest technologies and methodologies.
+Gaining experience through practical work in roles such as network administration or software development is essential for career progression.

 Salary Expectations